geekuillaume/soundsync/README.md

 - 🆓 Free to use
 - 🕸️ Work with any number of connected devices, audio sources, audio outputs and every link of your choosing
-- 🎶 Compatible with a lot of different audio sources (Spotify Connect with a premium account, Windows system audio ; coming soon: Airplay, UPnP)
+- 🎶 Compatible with a lot of different audio sources (Spotify Connect with a premium account, Airplay, Hardware Audio input (line in / microphone), Linux system audio ; coming soon: Windows system audio, UPnP and more)
 - 🔊 Broadcast sound to any speaker connected to a computer (Windows, MacOS, Linux, RapsberryPi) or a web browser (Chrome only) and soon Chromecast and more
 - 🔗 Group speakers together to synchronize them to the same audio source
 - 🎛️ Control everything from a web browser